japila-books/spark-sql-internals/docs/spark-sql-ColumnStat.md

 | Histogram of values (as `Histogram` which is empty by default)
 |===

-`ColumnStat` is computed (and <<rowToColumnStat, created from the result row>>) using link:spark-sql-cost-based-optimization.adoc#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS] SQL command (that `SparkSqlAstBuilder` link:spark-sql-SparkSqlAstBuilder.adoc#ANALYZE-TABLE[translates] to link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc[AnalyzeColumnCommand] logical command).
+`ColumnStat` is computed (and <<rowToColumnStat, created from the result row>>) using spark-sql-cost-based-optimization.md#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS] SQL command (that `SparkSqlAstBuilder` spark-sql-SparkSqlAstBuilder.md#ANALYZE-TABLE[translates] to spark-sql-LogicalPlan-AnalyzeColumnCommand.md[AnalyzeColumnCommand] logical command).

 [source, scala]
 ----